Civil Rights Groups Call on President Biden to Include Immigrants in Pardon Process

 Sirine Shebaya, Executive Director of the National Immigration Project:

-"A pardon process that focuses on racial equity must include meaningful relief for immigrants.
-Black and Brown immigrants are disproportionately targeted and punished twice over, first by the criminal system and then by the immigration system.
-The Department of Justice must ensure that immigrants can benefit equally from this process, and that people who receive a pardon or clemency are able to return to their communities and are not subject to detention and deportation."
+"To truly promote racial equity, the President's pardon process must include meaningful relief for immigrants.
+Black and brown immigrants are disproportionately targeted and punished twice over, first by the criminal system and then by the immigration system.
+President Biden must ensure that immigrants can benefit equally from this process, and that people who receive a pardon or clemency are able to return to their communities and are not subject to detention and deportation."